canro91/canro91.github.io/about.md

 ## What I do

 I’m a software engineer based in Colombia _(not Columbia)_ with more than 8 years of experience.
-I work remotely as a C# backend engineer.
+I work remotely as a C# backend engineer and technical writer.
 I specialize in building APIs and backend code with .NET technologies.
 Mainly ASP.NET Core, and SQL Server these days.

 <div class="message lead"><em>I help teams grow high-quality backend software through clean code and unit testing.</em></div>